dimitri-nicolo/calico/security/http-methods.md

 ---
 title: Use HTTP methods and paths in policy rules
-description: Create a Calico Enterprise network policy for Istio-enabled apps to restrict ingress traffic matching HTTP methods or paths.
+description: Create a Calico network policy for Istio-enabled apps to restrict ingress traffic matching HTTP methods or paths.
 ---

 ### Big picture

-Use {{site.prodname}} network policy for Istio-enabled apps to restrict ingress traffic that matches HTTP methods or paths.
+Use Calico network policy for Istio-enabled apps to restrict ingress traffic that matches HTTP methods or paths.

 ### Value

 Istio is ideal for applying policy for operational goals and for security that operates at the application layer.
-However, for security goals inside and outside the cluster, {{site.prodname}} network policy is required.
-Using special {{site.prodname}} network policy designed for Istio-enabled apps, you can restrict ingress traffic inside and outside pods using HTTP methods (for example, GET requests).
+However, for security goals inside and outside the cluster, Calico network policy is required.
+Using special Calico network policy designed for Istio-enabled apps, you can restrict ingress traffic inside and outside pods using HTTP methods (for example, GET requests).

 ### Features

-This how-to guide uses the following {{site.prodname}} features:
+This how-to guide uses the following Calico features:

 - **NetworkPolicy** and **GlobalNetworkPolicy** with http match criteria to restrict traffic using:
   - Standard HTTP methods